 AB: You have big publishing houses in your portfolio.

 JA: Yes, I published at the best publishing houses.
 The next book was The Dangers of Progress and was published by New South Wales University Publishing House.
-In this book we have dealt with the impact of human interventions on the environment and how they influence the environment.
+In this book we dealt with the impact of human interventions on the environment and how they influence the environment.
 Then I published the book The Seventh Millennium: Proof that We Can Know the Future.
 It is a very interesting book.
 We followed the data presented in the non-religious literature about situations in which people foresaw the future, people who had dreams, or premonitions, who warned others of a disaster or other danger.
 This book was published by New Holland in 1998.

 In 1999, with the same publishing house, I published the book In Six Days.
 I had begun to write rather for myself, about my studies of Creation.
 I thought about approaching the discussion differently, writing to some scholars, and asking them why they chose to believe in Creation.
 That’s all I asked.